adon-cloudcannon/landing-page-test/src/collections/posts/wrapping-up-hugoconf-2023.md

   featured_image:
   featured_image_alt:
 ---
 The team at CloudCannon really appreciates the Hugo community, and we’ve really enjoyed interacting with a vibrant group of Hugo developers and users over the past few years.
-Last month we held the second HugoConf, with additional sponsorship from [PaperCut](https://www.papercut.com/) and [OpenGraphImage](https://opengraphimage.com/).
+Last month we held the second HugoConf, with additional sponsorship from <a target="_blank" rel="noopener" href="https://www.papercut.com/">PaperCut</a> and <a target="_blank" rel="noopener" href="https://opengraphimage.com/">OpenGraphImage</a>.

 ## **Why HugoConf?**